Fillers: Questions to Ask Before Choosing an Injector

 Then think longer term.
 Do fillers change how your face ages?
 Will you need more product over time?
 The answers aren't always black and white, but experienced injectors will give you a realistic view.

+Combination treatments come up here too.
+Sometimes fillers work better alongside other options.
+Sometimes they don't.
 Planning ahead doesn't lock you into anything.
 It just gives you a clearer picture.

 About Swelling Patterns and Healing Variability